ZeWave/ZeWave.github.io/README.md

     <li>Click: "Program add-ons".</li>
     <li>Click: "The Wave Builds Gui Wizard".</li>
     <li>Click: "Install".</li>
-    <li>Wait for the wizard to download and popup at the top right and say:"The Wave Builds Gui Wizard" - "Add-on Installed".</li>
+    <li>Wait for the wizard to download and popup at the top right and say: <BR>"The Wave Builds Gui Wizard" - "Add-on Installed".</li>
     <li>When prompted, click: "Continue".</li>
     <li>When prompted, Click: "Build Menu".</li>
   </ul>